Please note that all event times are in Central Time.

 NBCF, Patient Services Coordinator

-Melanie is from Maryland, in the suburbs of Washington, D.C. , with her husband and two children.
+Melanie is from Maryland, in the suburbs of Washington, D.C. , where she lives with her husband and two children.
 At 38 years old, she was diagnosed with Stage 2a Triple Negative Breast Cancer.
 Her daughter was 9 (3rd grade) and her son was 6 (Kindergarten).
 She had a bilateral mastectomy with tissue expanders, Carbo/AC, Red Devil, Proton Radiation and Implant Reconstruction.

 Monique Morris